Thomas Allis: Career

-Allis was educated at Burford and married Mary Naish of Flax Burton in 1812, before going to York in 1823.
-He was appointed Superintendent of 'The Retreat', a private asylum in York; a position he kept until 1842 where he left to work in a similar position in Osbaldwick.
+Allis was educated in Burford and married Mary Naish of Flax Bourton in 1812, before going to York in 1823.
+He was appointed Superintendent of 'The Retreat', a private asylum in York, a position he kept until 1842 when he left to work in a similar position in Osbaldwick.
 Alongside his profession he studied ornithology and osteology.

 Allis held two Honorary Curatorships at the Yorkshire Museum from 1835 to 1875, was elected as a Fellow of the Linnean Society in 1857 and was one of the first members of the British Association.
-He was Honorary Curator of Ornithology from 1835 to 1839 before succeeding James Atkinson, following his death in 1839, in the post of Honorary Curator of Comparative Anatomy - a position Allis held from 1839 until his death in 1875.
-Allis also served as vice-president of the YPS.
+He was Honorary Curator of Ornithology from 1835 to 1839 before succeeding James Atkinson, following his death in 1839, in the post of Honorary Curator of Comparative Anatomy – a position Allis held from 1839 until his death in 1875.

-A collection of comparative anatomy was purchased from Allis by the Yorkshire Philosophical Society in 1838 for £350.
+Allis also served as vice-president of the Yorkshire Philosophical Society (YPS).
+In 1838, the YPS purchased a collection of comparative anatomy from Allis for £350.

 Personal life

 Allis had a son, Thomas Henry Allis, who was described as "assiduous collector of Lepidoptera", The son died in August 1870, five years before Thomas Allis senior.
-Both are buried at the Friend's Burial Ground, York.